Nde-Code/meteorites-api/README.md

 * `200 OK`: Successful query with results

-* `400 Bad Request`: Missing or invalid coordinates
+* `400 Bad Request`: Missing or invalid parameters

 * `404 Not Found`: No meteorite data available